Are your teeth sensitive to hot and cold foods? Does it hurt to bite down when you chew? You may have a tooth infection.

 - Swollen face or cheeks

 Recognize any of the above symptoms?
-If so, schedule an appointment with our emergency dentist.
+If so, schedule an appointment with our emergency dentists.
 Don’t wait and further jeopardize your health—call right away to receive emergency dental care as soon as possible.

 Even if your pain subsides, that doesn’t mean your tooth abscess has gone away.
-You may be able to manage your pain at home, but our dentist will still need to remove the infected dental pulp.
-He’ll then reseal the tooth and cover it with a crown.
-If Dr. Piotrowski cannot salvage the tooth, he will extract it before the infection spreads to your jaw.
+You may be able to manage your pain at home, but our dentists will still need to remove the infected dental pulp.
+They’ll then reseal the tooth and cover it with a crown.
+If the tooth cannot be salvaged, they will extract it before the infection spreads to your jaw.

 What Can I Do for an Infected Tooth?

-The best thing you can do is call our emergency dentist to schedule an appointment.
-Dr. Piotrowski is available for dental emergencies 24 hours a day, 365 days a year.
-This means he’ll be able to treat you as soon as possible—often the same day you call.
+The best thing you can do is call our emergency dentists to schedule an appointment.
+We are available for dental emergencies 24 hours a day, 365 days a year.
+This means we’ll be able to treat you as soon as possible—often the same day you call.